Brownness Brown"ness noun The quality or state of being brown. Now like I brown (O lovely brown thy hair);

 Pope.

-Brush Brush intransitive verb To move nimbly in haste; to move so lightly as scarcely to be perceived; as, to brush by.
+Brush intransitive verb To move nimbly in haste; to move so lightly as scarcely to be perceived; as, to brush by.
 Snatching his hat, he brushed off like the wind.

 Goldsmith.

-Brush Brush noun In Australia, a dense growth of vegetation in good soil, including shrubs and trees, mostly small.
+Brush noun In Australia, a dense growth of vegetation in good soil, including shrubs and trees, mostly small.

-Brush turkey Brush" tur`key (Zoology) A large, edible, gregarious bird of Australia ( Talegalla Lathami ) of the family Megapodidĉ .
+Brush turkey (Zoology) A large, edible, gregarious bird of Australia ( Talegalla Lathami ) of the family Megapodidæ .
 Also applied to several allied species of New Guinea. » The brush turkeys live in the "brush," and construct a common nest by collecting a large heap of decaying vegetable matter, which generates heat sufficient to hatch the numerous eggs (sometimes half a bushel) deposited in it by the females of the flock.

-Brush wheel Brush" wheel` 1.
-A wheel without teeth, used to turn a similar one by the friction of bristles or something brushlike or soft attached to the circumference.
+1. A wheel without teeth, used to turn a similar one by the friction of bristles or something brushlike or soft attached to the circumference.
 2. A circular revolving brush used by turners, lapidaries, silversmiths, etc., for polishing.

-Brushing Brush"ing adjective 1.
-Constructed or used to brush with; as a brushing machine.
+1. Constructed or used to brush with; as a brushing machine.
 2. Brisk; light; as, a brushing gallop.